Sitt al-Mulk

 Sitt al-Mulk (ست الملك; 970-1023) was a Fatimid princess.
-After the disappearance of her half-brother, the caliph al-Hakim bi-Amr Allah, in 1021, she was instrumental in securing the succession of her nephew Ali az-Zahir, and acted as the de facto ruler of the state until her death on 5 February 1023.
+After the disappearance of her half-brother, the caliph al-Hakim bi-Amr Allah, in 1021, she was instrumental in securing the succession of her nephew al-Zahir li-I'zaz Din Allah, and acted as the de facto ruler of the state until her death on 5 February 1023.

 Family and early life

 She was born in September/October 970 at the palace-city of al-Mansuriya in Ifriqiya (modern Tunisia), to the prince Nizar—the future fifth Fatimid imam–caliph, al-Aziz Billah.
 Her mother was an unnamed Jarya concubine (umm walad) of the Fatimid dynasty, who is most likely to be identified with the al-Sayyida al-Aziziyya (lit. 'the Lady of al-Aziz') frequently mentioned in the sources.
 Al-Sayyida al-Aziziyya was a Melkite Christian, most likely of Byzantine Greek origin, possibly from a family of the provincial aristocracy of Sicily who were captured in the wars against the Byzantines there sometime before 965.
 It is known that al-Sayyida al-Aziziyya refused to convert to Islam.
 Al-Aziz's love for her was great, but scandalized pious Muslim opinion, especially at a time when al-Aziz was at war with the Byzantines in Syria.
 Her Christian faith reportedly caused suspicion that she was behind his tolerance towards Christians and Jews, which went as far as the appointment of a Christian, Isa ibn Nasturus, as vizier.
 In 986, two of her brothers were appointed to high office in the Melkite Church: Orestes became Patriarch of Jerusalem, and Arsenios was made metropolitan bishop of Fustat, and later Patriarch of Alexandria.